Dynamical probe of thermodynamical properties in three-dimensional hairy AdS black holes: Introduction

-In this work, we want to ask whether the intriguing thermodynamical relation between the hairy black hole and black hole without scalar hair in AdS spacetimes can be reflected in dynamical properties so that it can have some observational signatures to be detected.
+On the other hand, there exist two versions of STT: one version is on the Einstein frame and the other is on the Jordan frame, which can be related to the former by a conformal transformation.
+One may have a nonminimally coupled scalar in the Jordan frame, while one may have a minimally coupled scalar in the Einstein frame.
+Here we want to ask whether the intriguing thermodynamical relation between the rotating hairy black holes and rotating BTZ black holes in AdS spacetimes can be reflected in dynamical properties so that it can have some observational signatures to be detected in the both frames.
 This is our main purpose here.
 Considering that quasinormal modes of dynamical perturbations are characteristic sounds of black holes, we expect that the black hole phase transitions can be imprinted in the dynamical perturbations in their surrounding geometries through frequencies and damping times of the oscillations.
-Recently a lot of discussions have been focused on this topic, and more and more evidences have been found between thermodynamical phase transitions and dynamical perturbations, see for example \cite{Rao:2007zzb,Koutsoumbas:2008pw,He:2010zb,Cai:2010tr, Abdalla:2010nq,Liu:2011cu,Shen:2007xk,Koutsoumbas:2006xj}.
-The deep relation between the dynamical perturbations and the Van der Waals like thermodynamical phase transitions in RN-AdS black holes has been further disclosed in \cite{Liu:2014gvf}.

-It is of great interest to generalize the discussions and find more examples on the relation between the dynamical physical phenomenon and its corresponding thermodynamic properties.
-In this work, we will concentrate our attention on the rotating black hole solution in three-dimensional Einstein gravity with nonminimally coupled scalar field, which was recently reconstructed in \cite{Zou:2014gla}.
-It was argued that the rotating BTZ black hole phase is more thermodynamically preferred and there exists a nonvanishing probability for a rotating hairy black hole to transform into a rotating BTZ black hole.
-Can these thermodynamical properties have some observational signature in black hole dynamics ?
-Now we will concentrate on this topic and disclose the fact that quasinormal modes (QNM) of dynamical perturbations around black holes can again be an effective probe of the black hole thermodynamical properties.
+In the last few decades there have been extensive research\cite{Gonzalez:2014tga,Rao:2007zzb,Koutsoumbas:2008pw,He:2010zb, Liu:2011cu,Shen:2007xk,Koutsoumbas:2006xj,Liu:2014gvf}, where the relations between thermodynamical phase transitions and dynamical perturbations have been discussed.
+Besides, we will further discuss the static hairy black holes within both frames.

-The paper is organized as follows.
-In Sec.~\ref{2s}, we first review the thermodynamical stabilities for the rotating black hole with a nonminimally coupled scalar hair, and phase transition between this rotating hairy black hole and rotating BTZ black hole in three-dimensional AdS spacetimes.
-Then we will disclose numerically that this phase transition can be reflected by the QNM frequencies of perturbations.
-In Sec.~\ref{3s}, similar investigations will be extended to static black hole with a nonminimally coupled scalar hair and static BTZ black hole in three-dimensional AdS spacetimes.
-We complete the paper with conclusions in Sec.~\ref{4s}.
+The paper is organized as follows: in the next section, we review the thermodynamical properties of hairy black holes, including the possible phase transitions between the hairy black hole and BTZ black holes in the Jordan and Einstein frames.
+In the third section, we will disclose that this phase transition can be numerically reflected by the QNM frequencies of perturbations in both frames.
+We complete the paper with conclusions and discussions in the fourth section.